ArdWang/NEWCONCEPTENGLISH2/README.md

 Dr. Millington refused to tell his patinet Mr.John Gilbert whether his operation had been successful.
 The patient telephoned Dr. Millington next day and he inquired about a certain patient.
 The doctor answered a number of questions about the patient and then he asked whether the caller was a relative.
 The caller then told him who he was.

+#### Lesson40 Food and talk

+The writer sat next to Mrs. Rumbold at the dinner party.
+He tried to make conversation but she was busy eating.
+He talked about the new paly at 'The Globe' and he talked about the holidays. she answered his questions briefy.
+Then He asked her if she was enjoying her dinner and she answered 'if you ate more and talked less, we would both enjoy our dinner!'.